- Nog geen product review- no product review (yet)

 Your performance

 The cubeb pepper occurs naturally in humid tropical forests and mangrove forests.
-Originally from Java, but nowadays also cultivated on the island of Sumatra, and outside Indonesia, for example in Sri Lanka, India, Sierra Leone and Congo.
+Originally from Java, but nowadays also grown on the island of Sumatra, and outside Indonesia in Sri Lanka, India, Sierra Leone and Congo.

-Cube pepper is traditionally used in Arab cuisine, which is why it sometimes appears in Ras-el-hanout.
+Cubeb pepper has traditionally been used in Arabic cuisine, which is why it sometimes appears in Ras-el-hanout.
 In the Middle Ages, the cubeb pepper was a popular but exclusive spice in Europe.
-The use of cubeb in European cuisine came to an end in the 17th century, possibly because the Chinese used it to exorcise demons, but more likely because of the proliferation of other peppers.
+In the 17th century, the use of cubeb in European cuisine came to an end, possibly because the Chinese used it to exorcise demons, but more likely because of the strong emergence of other peppers.

-The name cubeb is derived from the Javanese kukumus, a word that was already used in Greek as 'kokamon' in the 4th century and shows that trade with the Javanese was carried on early on, because only there was the Piper cuceba at that time for.
+The name cubeb is derived from the Javanese kukumus, a word that was already used in Greek in the 4th century as 'kokamon' and shows that trade with the Javanese took place early on, because only there did the Piper come cuceba at that time.

-The dried fruits are grey-brown and have a pleasant aroma.
+The dried fruits are gray-brown and have a pleasant aroma.
 They are not so sharp, and have a warm aroma in which you recognize allspice and nutmeg.

-The 'tail' is an unusual outgrowth of the fruit wall (pericarp) that looks like a stalk or twig, but is not.
-When the fruits are fully grown, but still green and unripe, they are picked tail and all, hence the name tail pepper.
+The 'tail' is an unusual outgrowth of the pericarp that looks like a stem or twig, but is not.
+When the fruits are fully grown, but still green and unripe, they are picked with the tail and all, hence the name tail pepper.

 Taste and smell

-Cubeb pepper is a real pepper, but clearly differs from a black pepper in terms of taste and sharpness.
-The sharpness is less anyway, but apart from the camphorous pepper taste, you can clearly taste nutmeg in cube pepper.
-In addition, cubeb pepper has a slightly bitter undertone, unlike the African cubeb pepper or Ashanti pepper (Piper guineense).
+Cubeb pepper is a real pepper, but clearly differs from a black pepper in taste and spiciness.
+The sharpness is less in any case, but in addition to the camphorous pepper flavor, you can clearly taste nutmeg in cubeb pepper.
+In addition, cubeb pepper has a slightly bitter undertone, unlike the African cubeb pepper or ashanti pepper (Piper guineense).

 Use

 In Indonesian cuisine, with meat and vegetables, possibly as a substitute for allspice (and nutmeg), for example in sausages.
-The cubeb comes into its own when it cooks a little longer, such as in stews and soup.
-Cubeb is also used in pepernoten, although - just like in other sweet dishes - the less bitter African cubeb is preferred.
-Cubeb is used in gin, among other things.
+The cubeb comes into its own when it cooks for a little longer, such as in stews and soup.
+Cubeb is also used in gingerbread nuts, although for this purpose - as in other sweet dishes - the less bitter African cubeb is preferred.
+Cubeb is used, among other things, in gin.

 Cubeb, like black pepper, is used whole, bruised or ground, always including the tails.